ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.dotnet.markdown

 __Projections are not tracked by the session__:

-* On the client side, the resulting projected entities returned by the query are not tracked by the Session.
+* On the client side, the resulting projected entities returned by the query are Not tracked by the Session.

-* Any modification made to a projection entity will not modify the corresponding document on the server when SaveChanges is called.
+* Any modification made to a projection entity will not modify the corresponding document on the server when _SaveChanges_ is called.

 ---